Demystifying Credit Card Terms: A Comprehensive Guide

 • Balance: This is the total amount you owe on your card, including purchases, cash advances, balance transfers, fees, and interest charges.

-• Grace Period: The time period between the end of a billing cycle and the due date.
+• Grace Period: The time between the end of a billing cycle and the due date.
 If you pay your balance in full by the end of the grace period, you won’t be charged any interest.

 • Minimum Interest Charge: Some credit card companies have a policy where if you carry a balance, you’ll be charged a certain minimum amount of interest, regardless of the actual calculated interest amount.

 • Statement Balance: The total balance on your credit card at the end of a billing cycle.
-It includes all purchases, cash advances, balance transfers, fees, and interest charges made during that cycle.
+It includes all purchases, cash advances, balance transfers, fees, and interest charges during that cycle.

 4. Credit Card Security Features